eagle-io/docs/source/reference/time/timestamps.rst

 ISO8601
 --------
 The :ref:`HTTP API <api>` requires all timestamps to use the `ISO8601 <http://en.wikipedia.org/wiki/ISO_8601>`_ standard format for date and time display.
-Timestamps in this format are expected to be in UTC with the *Z* zone designator applied.
+Timestamps in this format are expected to be in UTC with the 'Z' (Zulu) zone designator applied.
 Timestamps can optionally specify fractional seconds using 3 decimal places.

 Example::